No matter what kind of business you have or want to have, you must create a business plan. Remember, if you fail to plan . . . you plan to fail.

 Use this section to discuss training and advancement programs in your organization.

-This major section of your business plan will describe the market your business competes in and your strategy for competing.
+This major section of your plan will describe the market your business competes in and your strategy for competing.

 When filling in this section, be as complete and accurate as possible.
 Also, be sure to keep your goals in mind as you proceed with your business.

-The marketing information section of your business plan is composed of a great number of sections.
+The marketing information section of your plan is composed of a great number of sections.
 These sections are closely related in many ways.
 Be sure to carefully complete each subsection.

-The financial information section of the business plan is where you set out the financial aspects of your business.
+The financial information section of the plan is where you set out the financial aspects of your business.

 In this section, start-up businesses will include start-up costs and a description of how the loan will be used.